hammadxcm/rubocop-hk/CONTRIBUTING.md

 A: Use GitHub Actions or local testing with tools like `rbenv` and different Rails app versions.

 ### Q: What's the project's philosophy on rules?
 A: We aim for practical, modern Ruby/Rails development with reasonable flexibility.
-Performance and readability are priorities.
+Performance and readability are priorities. **v1.2.0 adds**: Educational approach with warning-only modernization.

+### 🆕 Q: Why are the new modern rules warning-only?
+A: Warning-only rules prevent build failures while educating teams about modern patterns.
+Teams can promote warnings to errors when ready using `make promote COPS=...`.

+### 🆕 Q: How do I contribute to the educational documentation?
+A: Help improve GRADUAL_ADOPTION_GUIDE.md and MODERN_RULES_REFERENCE.md.
+Focus on clear explanations and practical examples.

+### 🆕 Q: How do I test the team adoption tooling?
+A: Run `make help` to see all available commands.
+Test `make warning-summary`, `make check-warnings`, and `make promote COPS=...` with different configurations.

+### 🆕 Q: Can I contribute new team workflow commands?
+A: Absolutely!
+Add new commands to the Makefile with clear documentation.
+Focus on daily developer workflows and team coordination.

 ---